cjgunase/pandoc_resume/research_statement.md

 Future Research
 ------------------------

+Development of bioinformatics web based applications is utmost importance because the complexy and computatioan demand a typical bioinformatics data analsys takes.

 Biology/Bioinformatics experience is essential as well as previous experience with web/database development.
 The applicant should have strong knowledge of Java and JavaScript (jQuery).
 Experience with Linux/Unix, scripting languages (Python), and relational databases.